leobertolazzi/aes-bert/README.md

-# AES with BERT and BERT based models embeddings
+# AES with BERT based models

 This repository contain part of the material used for the exam of the course "Machine Learning for NLP I" (M.Sc.
 Cognitive Science, UniTn/CIMeC).